-At the beginning of most relationships, tokens of affection — from love letters to iPod playlists to spontaneous weekends away — help cement a couple’s sense of connection.
+At the beginning of most relationships, tokens of affection — love letters, playlists, spontaneous weekends away — help cement a couple’s sense of connection.
 But those random acts of infatuation often wane as a relationship matures.
 Even finding the right gift for birthdays and holidays can start to feel like a chore.

-Since it’s the time of year when presents are on everyone’s mind, it’s the perfect opportunity to transform your relationship from good to great — or from great to greater — by giving your partner these six very important gifts.
+So this time of year, when presents are on everyone’s mind, is the perfect opportunity to transform your relationship from good to great — or from great to greater — by giving your partner these six very important gifts.

 Each of us wants to feel loved by our partner and wants our partner to feel loved by us.
-The challenge for many couples, according to Gary Chapman, author of The 5 Love Languages, is that the way one person shows love often isn’t the way his or her partner intuitively feels it.
+The challenge for many couples, according to Gary Chapman, PhD, author of The 5 Love Languages, is that the way one person shows love often isn’t the way the other person intuitively feels it.

-One person, for example, may experience physical affection as love, while her partner experiences help with the household chores as the ultimate token of affection.
+One partner, for example, may experience physical affection as love, while the other experiences help with the household chores as the ultimate token of affection.
 They are, in essence, speaking different languages.
 “These miscommunications aren’t a matter of not having good intentions,” says Chapman.
 “They’re a matter of not touching the heart or emotions of the other person.”

 Most of us grow up learning the emotional language of our parents, he explains.
 And we become confused and upset when our partner doesn’t understand us.

 - Words of Affirmation.
-Some people experience love most directly through warm words, whether they’re verbal compliments or encouragements — anything from “I appreciate that you found a babysitter for tonight” to “I know you can run that 10K!”
-Whether or not words of affirmation are your primary love language, research suggests that supportive comments help couples develop a sense of “we-ness,” a feeling that enhances satisfaction with one’s partnership.
+Some people experience love most directly through warm words, whether they’re compliments or encouragements — “I appreciate that you found a babysitter for tonight” or “I know you can run that 10K!”
+Whether or not words of affirmation are your primary love language, research suggests that supportive comments help couples develop a sense of “we-ness” — a feeling that enhances satisfaction with one’s partnership.

 - Quality Time.
 If this is your primary love language, you want your partner’s undivided attention.
 It’s important to you to have time together without distractions where you can nurture conversations and enjoy activities together.
 Quality time, according to Chapman, helps couples build reserves of positive memories, which are linked to increased marital stability and satisfaction.

 - Acts of Service.
-This love language emphasizes doing things you know your partner would like you to do, from making dinner to changing the cat’s litter to paying the bills.
-These acts show your partner that you notice what’s going on in his life and want to help him.
+This love language emphasizes doing things you know your partner would like you to do, like making dinner, changing the cat’s litter, or paying the bills.
+These acts show your partner that you notice what’s going on and want to help.

 Passion also improves relationships by making people more tolerant of one another.
 “When we think our partner likes us, we are much more forgiving of grievances, and we’re also more tolerant of the inherent nicks and bruises of being in a relationship,” he adds.